l-mccarthy/IntroToIM/midtermProject/journal.md

 ### Testing and Progress

-_Test programs will be attached as .js files in the midtermProject folder._
+_Test programs will be attached as .js files in the Testing folder._

 Firstly, designing the fox and chicken was the easiest part as I am comfortable with using shapes, so I will not go in detail.
 What I found most helpful and efficient was assigning global variables to the x, y, height, and width, of the main shape of these avatars and using divisions and multiplications of these values to construct corresponding shapes.
 As a result, changing the foxX or foxY variable for example will effect all shapes attributed to the fox.
 In addition, I did not need to use a function to display my mouse coordinates, which probably would have been more time consuming when making the shapes.